95dykim/ToyProject_WaveNetImplementation/README.md

 You can download all of them for free from a website of Jeff Rosenstock's record label, [Quote Unquote Records](http://www.quoteunquoterecords.com/).

+In order to use load_dataset_rosenstock function, mp3 file paths should follow this format:
+./dataset/rosenstock/(AlbumName)/(AudiofileName).mp3

 If you're planning to use the same dataset as I did or simply liked the music, then consider supporting him by buying the albums or donating to the label!